Fewer assignments after strong years

 Strategic management of scarce knowledge

+The combination of rising rates and a tighter supply of professionals calls for strategic planning.
+Assess your capacity requirements in good time, plan ahead, and ensure you know where expertise is needed and when.
 Also, remain flexible in the way you deploy external expertise.
 Some assignments require temporary specialist knowledge.
 Other projects benefit from longer-term collaboration with experienced professionals.

 Talent Monitor: insight into a changing market